alex-176/cpp_lib_updates/README.md

 class inline_class_1{/*...*/};
 class inline_class_2{/*...*/};

-// inline class that can be freely modified without touching versioning of use_some_class class some_class : public some_class_interface{
+// inline class that can be freely modified without touching the versioning of use_some_class class some_class : public some_class_interface{
    public:
    some_class(int arg1, int arg2) {/*...*/}